dcpim/classic/files/README.md

 This module allows uploading files, sharing files, making a PDF from an archive of files, etc.

+Create the folder `/uploads` and `/var/www/html/share` and set them chmod 777.

-It requires the following table:
+It also requires the following table:

 ### utils
 ```